 This past week Mr. Misadventures and I were watching an episode of Des racines et des ailes (roots and wings) which we recorded from TV5, our only source of French TV.
 It is our favorite show because we love discovering interesting and unique history about France.

 The main focus of this show was around the Château de Blois, a chateau that I have yet to visit, although it is definitely on the list to see.
-I have been to several other châteaus in that region which were built by many of the same people.
-One of those being King François I (or François Premier) who was greatly influenced by Leonardo da Vinci.
+I have been to several other châteaus in that region that were built by many of the same people.
+One of those was King François I (or François Premier) who was greatly influenced by Leonardo da Vinci.

 Unless you were asleep at the wheel in the early 2000s, it is likely you read The Da Vinci Code or at least saw the movie which came out in 2006.
 So you are probably aware of some of the history surrounding Da Vinci and France, but there is a lot more and it is fascinating.

 During the summer of 2004, I visited the château at Chambord where there is a second copy of The Last Supper (fun to study if you are a Da Vinci Code fan!).
 There is a beautiful helix staircase that is similarly present at the Château de Blois.
 Another château and residence of François I is the Château in d'Amboise which I have visited a couple of times.